 Health Products Regulatory Authority (HPRA)

 The work programme of NBOG is defined by the twice yearly Competent Authorities meetings.
 NBOG works primarily by the production of written guidance and advice.

 The usual working method is for one representative of the Group to take the lead in producing a draft of a required guidance paper.
 This is circulated electronically to the rest of the Group for comments.
 Appropriate documents may be discussed with the Notified Bodies Group (NB-MED) or the Medical Devices Expert Group (MDEG).
 The process is repeated until the whole of the Group is able to endorse the document for approval at the Competent Authorities meetings.
 Endorsed documents will be published on this NBOG website.

-NBOG serves also as European “mirror group” for activities of the Global Harmonization Task Force (GHTF) relating to documents being relevant for Notified Bodies.
+NBOG serves also as European “mirror group” for activities of the International Medical Device Regulators Forum (IMDRF) relating to documents being relevant for Notified Bodies.

 In general NBOG meets twice a year in Brussels.

 Additionally, NBOG provides topic specific training events for Designating Authority assessors and facilitates training opportunities for individual DA assessors.
 Member States also entrusted NBOG to set up a system of Peer Review of the work of DAs to:

 · identify examples of good performance and practice

 · confirm consistency of approach in the designation and control of NBs